Found in 6 Collections and/or Records:

 This collection contains most of the working papers from Fowler's architectural practice (1906-1945) as well as photographs documenting other architects' work in the area.
 These plans, photographs and documents represent one of the most important archives on the built environment of Baltimore.

 The Phoebe B. Stanton papers contain various publications, photographs, notes, and correspondence related to Stanton’s research on architecture.
-Research topics include architects such as Edmund Lind, Episcopal churches, and the city of Baltimore.
+Research topics include architects such as Edmund G. Lind and the architecture of Episcopal churches and the city of Baltimore.